CORA: Generalizable coronary artery disease assessment and risk stratification from coronary CT angiography using pathology-centric representation learning: Methods

 \subsection{Study population}

 We retrospectively analyzed a cohort of 12,801 patients who underwent CCTA between October 2005 and November 2024 across nine hospitals within the Northwestern Medicine healthcare system.
 The study was approved by the Institutional Review Board of Northwestern University, with a waiver for informed consent.
 Clinical indications for CCTA included symptomatic chest pain, risk-factor-based screening for coronary artery disease (CAD), electrocardiographic abnormalities, or evaluation of prior revascularization.
 CCTA examinations were performed using a 64-detector row or higher single- or dual-source CT scanner (Somatom Force or Somatom Definition Flash, Siemens Healthineers; Revolution CT or Revolution Apex, GE HealthCare; Aquilion Prime 80, Canon Medical Systems).
 All CCTA volumes were identified for analysis.
-All the CCTA volume in pretraining and fine-tuning phase were resampled to a fixed voxel spacing of 0.5 $\times$ 0.5 $\times$ 5 $mm^3$.
+All the CCTA volume in pretraining and fine-tuning phase were resampled to a fixed voxel spacing of 0.5 $\times$ 0.5 $\times$ 0.5 $mm^3$.

 To establish the dataset for plaque characterization and MACE prediction, we applied the following exclusion criteria: 1) History of coronary revascularization.
 2) Coronary artery bypass graft surgery.
 3) Prior acute myocardial infarction.
 4) Absence of follow-up diagnostic records following the index CCTA.
 The final study population consisted of 4,883 eligible subjects with an average follow-up of 2.4 years.
 Of these, 2,775 patients were from Northwestern Memorial Hospital, partitioned into a training set ($N=2,220$) and an internal validation set ($N=555$).
 The remaining 2,108 patients from the other eight hospitals were reserved as an independent external validation cohort.

-The demographic, clinical, and imaging characteristics for each cohort are summarized in Table~\ref{tab-1}.
-The detailed inclusion and exclusion process, including patient partitioning across the nine participating centers, is illustrated in the study flow diagram (Fig.~\ref{fig-data}).
-Plaque classification labels were systematically extracted from the original CCTA radiology reports to provide ground-truth annotations for model training and validation.
+To strictly prevent data leakage, all patients constituting the internal test set (N=555) and the external test set (N=2,108) were excluded from the pretraining set prior to self-supervised pretraining, yielding 10,138 pretraining volumes.
+No test-set image was observed by the model during pretraining; the stenosis detection cohort (N=348) and the ImageCAS test split were likewise independent of the pretraining data.
+Only the downstream training partition overlaps with the pretraining cohort, consistent with standard self-supervised pretraining followed by supervised fine-tuning.